 Alphabet’s integration with Lime is a useful example of how that popularity could give Alphabet a viable means towards owning the entire distribution layer of the mobility space.
 Google already dominates navigation in general.
 Today, Google Maps helps identify locations, give turn-by-turn directions, and give context to different destinations (like restaurant reviews and open hours).

 If Maps can extend to actually helping move people from A to B, Alphabet can be the mediator between users, ride-hailing, and other mobility services.

 Alphabet subsidiaries are looking to renewables to make the conglomerate more energy efficient and extend solutions to the public.

 Alphabet is currently working on solving its intractable energy consumption challenges — largely driven by Google’s data centers — and then taking what it learns to offer household solutions that could disrupt the renewable energy industry in multiple ways.

 Alphabet includes a few energy-focused companies under its umbrella, including Dandelion which offers geothermal energy services.
-For a while, Alphabet was also developing a new type of kite-based wind energy under its subsidiary Makani, but it pulled support for the business earlier this year.
+For a while, Alphabet was also developing a new type of kite-based wind energy under its subsidiary Makani, but it pulled support for the business in February 2020.

-Elsewhere, DeepMind is applying machine learning to the problem, looking for ways to use AI to bring energy usage and costs down.
+Elsewhere, DeepMind is applying machine learning to energy management, looking for ways to use AI to bring energy usage and costs down.

 Alphabet’s preoccupation with energy stems partly from its own energy consumption.
 Google said that its worldwide operations consumed a total of 5.7 terawatt hours of electricity in 2015: about as much as all of San Francisco county in the same year, according to the California Energy Commission.
 By 2018, Google’s energy consumption had nearly doubled to more than 10 terawatt hours, according to Statista.